-- Health Care Power of Attorney.
-A health care power of attorney is a document signed by your child that nominates a trusted person, usually a parent, to make health care decisions in the event that your child becomes incapacitated.
-Without this document, decisions about your child's medical treatment will be made by the doctor or will involve a court proceeding.
+Ask your child to sign a health care power of attorney that nominates a trusted person, often a parent, to make health care decisions in the event that your child becomes incapacitated.
+Without this document, you lack legal authority to make decisions about your child's medical treatment without court involvement.

-- HIPAA Authorization.
 The Health Insurance Portability and Accountability Act of 1996 ("HIPAA") protects an adult's private medical information from being released to third parties without the patient's consent.
-Since your child is now a legal adult, a doctor legally cannot, and frequently will not, discuss your child's medical information with you.
-A HIPAA authorization waives this protection so that you can discuss your child’s medical situation with the child's doctor in appropriate circumstances.
+If your child is a legal adult, a doctor cannot, and frequently will not, discuss your child's medical information with you.
+Ask your child to sign an HIPAA authorization to waive this protection so that you can discuss your child’s medical situation with the child's doctor in appropriate circumstances.

-- Durable Power of Attorney.
-A durable power of attorney naming you as your child's "attorney‑in‑fact" will let you step in and handle your child's financial matters when the child is unable.
-You might be paying tuition or handling bills as an authorized party anyway, but the durable power of attorney provides actual legal authority for you to act.
+Ask your child to sign a durable power of attorney naming you as your child's "attorney‑in‑fact" to allow you to handle your child's financial matters when the child is unable.
+You may already be paying tuition or handling bills as an authorized party on your child's accounts, but the durable power of attorney provides actual legal authority for you to act.

-For further information regarding the issues described above, and whether these documents are appropriate in your circumstances, please contact one of the attorneys in our Trusts and Estates Practice Group.
+For further information regarding the issues described above, and whether these documents are appropriate in your circumstances, please visit the Essentials Package page or contact one of the attorneys in our Trusts and Estates Practice Group.

 This article is not intended to give, and should not be relied upon for, legal advice in any particular circumstance or fact situation.
 No action should be taken in reliance upon the information contained in this article without obtaining the advice of an attorney.